Serious road injuries in the Netherlands

 What is the distribution of the number of serious road injuries across different road types?

-Of the serious road injuries in crashes that do involve motor vehicles, more crash information is available.
-Up to 2010, the quality of their registration in BRON was higher, although still not complete.
-Therefore, we know that up to 2010 about 60% of the registered serious road injuries (former definition, see the question What is the official definition of a serious road injury?) occurred in urban areas.
-Of the serious road injuries involving a motor vehicle in rural areas (about 40%), about one fifth occurred on roads with a speed limit of 100 km/h or higher [6].
+Through 2009, crashes that did involve motor vehicles were better recorded in BRON.
+Therefore, we know that up to 2010 about 60% of the registered serious road injuries (definition based on MAIS2+, see the question What is the official definition of a serious road injury?) occurred in urban areas.
 No reliable data are available for the years following 2009.
-It is expected that, in the future, the link with ambulance data will provide more insight into the locations where serious injury crashes occur [17].
+It is expected that, in the future, the link with ambulance data will provide more insight into the locations where serious injury crashes occur [13].

 Afbeelding